 Why florists love ranunculus — and why you should too

 Ask any florist their favourite cut flower and ranunculus comes up more often than you'd expect.
-Here's why:
+They're versatile, photograph exceptionally well, have an incredibly long petal count, are a conversation starter, and pair with everything.

 Ranunculus vs. peonies: what's the difference?